-Japanese curry is often served alongside with steamed rice and an accompaniment of bright crimson red relish called Fukujinzuke (福神漬け).
-These pickled vegetables are sweet and tangy, which is perfect to set off the richness of curry.
+A plate of Japanese curry rice is never complete without the crunchy, crimson red pickles called fukujinzuke (福神漬け).
+These pickled mixed vegetables are sweet and tangy, which perfectly sets off the richness and spices of the curry sauce.

-You can easily get store-bought Fukujinzuke but I like to make them from scratch in the summer when most of the ingredients are fresh and in season.
+While you can easily get store-bought fukujinzuke, I like to make it from scratch in the summertime when most of the ingredients are fresh and in season.
+My recipe also skips the red coloring typically added to the store-bought version.
+Read on to learn how you can make these delicious pickles with my Homemade Fukujinzuke recipe!

-Despite its intriguing name, Fukujinzuke are simply made of a medley of vegetables such as daikon, eggplant, lotus root, cucumber, and bamboo shoots.
-They are cut thinly into small pieces, salted to withdraw the moisture, and then pickled in a soy sauce, mirin, and sugar-based liquid.
+Easily recognizable for its eye-catching red color, fukujinzuke is a vegan recipe that contains a vegetable medley of daikon, eggplant, lotus root, cucumber, and bamboo shoots.
+They are cut into small pieces, salted, and pickled in a brine of soy sauce, mirin, rice vinegar, and sugar.

-There are a few theories of the origin of the name “Fukujinzuke.”
-One of the popular theories is that the pickles use 7 kinds of vegetables, hence it’s named “Fukujin-zuke” (Fukujin-pickle) as a tribute to the Seven Lucky Gods, or Shichi-fukujin (七福神).
+There are a few theories of the origin of the name “fukujinzuke.”
+One of the popular theories is that the pickles use 7 kinds of vegetables, hence the name fukujin-pickle as a tribute to the Seven Lucky Gods, or shichi-fukujin (七福神).

-The commercial Fukujinzuke typically use food coloring to give it the signature red, but I prefer to leave the coloring out and rather focus on the taste and texture when making the pickle at home.
+Commercial fukujinzuke typically uses food coloring to give it the signature red color.
+However, I prefer to leave out the coloring and focus instead on the taste and texture when making the pickles at home.

 How to Make Homemade Fukujinzuke

-- Cut vegetables into thin, small pieces.
-Sprinkle salt to withdraw moisture from the vegetables for 20 minutes.
+- Cut the vegetables into thin, small pieces.
+Sprinkle with kosher salt to withdraw moisture from the vegetables for 20 minutes.

-- Make pickling solution by combining all the condiments.
+- Make the pickling solution by combining all the condiments.
+Bring it to a boil.

 - Rinse the vegetables and squeeze the water out.